100askTeam/100ask_lvgl_docs/docs/details/widgets/image.rst

 :cpp:expr:`LV_IMAGE_DECLARE(converted_img_var)`.

-To use external files, you also need to convert the image files using the online converter tool but now you should select the binary output format.
-You also need to use LVGL's file system module and register a driver with some functions for the basic file operation.
-Go to the :ref:`File system <overview_file_system>` to learn more.
-To set an image sourced from a file, use :cpp:expr:`lv_image_set_src(img, "S:folder1/my_img.bin")` .
+To use external files, you also need to convert the image files using the online converter tool, but select the binary output format.
+You also need to use LVGL's file system module and register a driver with some functions for basic file operations.
+See :ref:`File system <overview_file_system>` to learn more.
+Then set the translated image as the image source with :cpp:expr:`lv_image_set_src(img, "S:folder1/my_img.bin")`.

 You can also set a symbol similarly to :ref:`Labels <lv_label>`.
 In this case, the image will be rendered as text according to the *font*